dronperminov/pptx-shapes/docs/source/charts/donut.rst

 Donut chart
 ===========

-The :class:`DonutChart` class allows adding a donut chart (also known as a ring chart) to a presentation slide.
+The ``DonutChart`` class allows adding a donut chart (also known as a ring chart) to a presentation slide.
 It automatically creates a group of shapes including slices and total value label, and calculates angles and layout based on the input data.

 .. autoclass:: pptx_shapes.charts.donut.DonutChart